 - Examine how theology, care for yourself, and your cultural context interrelate.

 “Resilient leaders don’t just 'bounce back,' they grow stronger from their experiences, and their crises becomes a crucible of formation.
 They make meaning from hardship and suffering in ways that better equip them to face future difficulties.
 Resilient leaders are realistic, but hopeful; they hold deep beliefs, but they also are flexible and able to improvise.
-Resilience is an essential quality for leaders and their organizations if they are to succeed at their mission. ”Kate Davis, Program Manger for the Resilient Leaders Project Meet the resilient leaders team
+Resilience is an essential quality for leaders and their organizations if they are to succeed at their mission. ”Kate Davis, Director of Resilient Leaders Project Meet the resilient leaders team

 The year-long design is intentional in order to allow you time and space to integrate each learning into your daily life.
 You will be asked to engage your full self — body, mind, soul — through engaging your past story, current practices, and future call.